fmalina/revisions-blocl/activism/debtgeneration.md

 action in which democratise choice has been foreclosed.
 The growing realization that this is what is happening will bring about increased anger.
 The smug reaction to anger is to label it ‘mindless’.
-The mindless anger of the ignorant who don’t understand the necessary steps taken by those who know better.
+The mindless anger of the ignorant who don't understand the necessary steps taken by those who know better.
 This is the boiled down assumption of all our leaders, all the economic experts and most economic journalists.